 MCAN's share ownership requirement is intended to align directors' financial interests with the shareholders they represent and to reinforce MCAN's commitment to sound corporate governance.
-All non-executive directors are required to reach an equity ownership target equal to two times the annual director retainer within three years of joining the Board, measured at the higher of cost or market value as at December 31st of each year.
-The Chair of the Board is also required to hold Common Shares with a value of at least two times the annual retainer for the
+For 2023, all non-executive directors were required to reach an equity ownership target equal to two times the annual director retainer within three years of joining the Board, measured at the higher of cost or market value as at December 31st of each year.
+The Chair of the Board was also required to hold Common Shares with a value of at least two times the annual retainer for the position, measured at the higher of cost or market value as at December 31st of each year, within three years of appointment.
+If the requirement was previously met and the market value subsequently changed such that the director was offside, the director had one year to attain compliance.
+The CRCG&HR Committee monitors compliance with the share ownership policy.